ingeborgborhaug/sound-event-detection-aircrafts/README.md

 # Real-Time Sound Event Detection

-This repository contains the python implementation of a Sound Event Detection system working in real time.
+This repository contains the python implementation of a Sound Event Detection system with the input of wav-files.

 <img src="./demo.png" style="max-width:600px; width:100%">

-## Getting started
+# Setting up the environment

 Execute the following commands to setup you project.